ajeetchaulagain/full-stack-js-react-node-express-mongo/README.md

-## Full Stack Javascript development using nodejs, express, mongo and more.
+## Full Stack Javascript development using nodejs, react, express, mongo and more.

 This repo demonstrates full stack javascript development